keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 ---
-title: Quefrency/Sinc/KBO-5000
+title: Quefrency/Sinc/KBO-5000 (Solder Version)
 ---

 ## Build Compatibility

-This build guide is exclusively for Quefrency Rev. 2 or higher, Sinc, and KBO-5000!
+This build guide is exclusively for Quefrency Rev. 2 or 3, Sinc Rev. 1 or 2, and KBO-5000 Rev. 1!
 They both have pre-soldered components.
 If you have the Quefrency Rev. 1 PCBs, see [Quefrency Rev. 1 Build Guide](quefrency-rev1-build-guide.md).

 ## Videos of Builds